Linuxfabrik/monitoring-plugins/check-plugins/mysql-logfile/README.md

                         `https://monitoring.example.com:5665`.
   --icinga-username ICINGA_USERNAME
                         Monitoring server API username.
-  --insecure            Applies to the connection to the monitoring server
-                        that `--icinga-callback` makes.
-This option explicitly
-                        allows insecure SSL connections.
-  --no-insecure         Applies to the connection to the monitoring server
-                        that `--icinga-callback` makes.
-Verify the TLS
-                        certificate against the system trust store, overriding the insecure default of this check.
-Use it once the endpoint presents a publicly trusted certificate, or once its CA has been added to the system trust store.
   --ignore IGNORE       Ignore a log line matching this Python regular
                         expression.
 The log line is lowercased before matching, so write the pattern in lowercase (or use the `(?i)` flag).
 Can be specified multiple times.
                         Example: `--ignore='(?i)linuxfabrik'`.
+  --insecure            Applies to the connection to the monitoring server
+                        that `--icinga-callback` makes.
+This option explicitly
+                        allows insecure SSL connections.
   --lookback LOOKBACK   Logins the server turned away are counted within this
                         window rather than reported one by one.
 Time window in seconds to look back over, ending at the moment of the